JonKing93/pfdf/docs/api/segments.rst

               - Computes the vertical relief to highest ridge cell for each segment
             * - :ref:`ruggedness <pfdf.segments.Segments.ruggedness>`
               - Computes topographic ruggedness (relief / sqrt(area)) for each segment
-            * - :ref:`upslope_ratio <pfdf.segments.Segments.upslope_ratio>`
-              - Computes the proportion of basin pixels that meet a criteria
             * -
               -
             * - **Filtering**